Timeline: From boom to bottom: Renault and Nissan bet on deeper cooperation

 Makoto Uchida, Nissan’s new chief executive, says in February he would accept being fired if he fails to turn the carmaker around.

-Renault sys in April that it is in talks with the French government to secure a state-backed loan worth several billion euros by mid-May to shore up its liquidity.
+Renault says in April that it is in talks with the French government to secure a state-backed loan worth several billion euros by mid-May to shore up its liquidity.

+Alliance Chairman Jean-Dominique Senard rules out any merger of the carmaking partners saying they don’t need to combine to be efficient.

 ($1 = 107.5500 yen)